cloud-hypervisor/cloud-hypervisor/docs/iommu.md

 from the host through multiple layers of virtualization.
 Let's take as example a system with a physical IOMMU running a VM with a virtual IOMMU.
-The implementation of the virtual IOMMU is responsible for updating the physical DMA Remapping table (DMAR) everytime the DMA mapping changes.
+The implementation of the virtual IOMMU is responsible for updating the physical DMA Remapping table (DMAR) every time the DMA mapping changes.
 This must happen through the VFIO framework on the host as this is the only userspace interface to interact with a physical IOMMU.